-The photo below is what I used when I made it today and what you see in the pictures within this post: English cucumber, celery, parsley, Granny Smith apples and lemons.
+The photo below is what to make my green juice I used when I made it today and what you see in the pictures within this post: English cucumber, celery, parsley, Granny Smith apples and lemons.
 I usually add kale but I was all out today.
 In the formal recipe below I include more details and variations.
 Once you blend it up the first time around it creates more space in your blender so you can always add more after the first blend.

-This recipe is very flexible and forgiving.
+This blender juice recipe is very flexible and forgiving.
 Once you get the process down you can experiment with the ingredients and ratios that suit you best.
-I usually go with whatever I have on hand and I haven’t been disappointed with the result yet.
+I usually go with whatever I have on hand and I haven’t been disappointed with the result of this green juice yet.
 The key I found is to balance things out with some sweet and tart Granny Smith apples.
 I also add in the juice of 1-2 lemons at the end to brighten it all up.
 I pour it over a lot of ice and enjoy immediately.
 This batch makes enough for 2-3 people.
 Lately, I have been making it after my workout and sharing with my husband.
-My girls tried it today and the review was a sincere “good!” from both of them as they slurped it down.
+My girls tried this green juice it today and the review was a sincere “good!” from both of them as they slurped it down.
 I’ll take it!